Programs & Events

 The Dallas Holocaust and Human Rights Museum offers learning opportunities for professionals in the community.

-For more information or to schedule a Professional Program, please contact Museum Educator Claire Robinson [email protected].
+For more information or to schedule a Professional Program, please contact Senior Museum Educator Claire Robinson [email protected].

-This program enables law enforcement officers and recruits to examine the role their profession played in the Holocaust and challenges them to reflect upon their professional and personal responsibilities in a democracy.
+This program enables law enforcement officers and recruits to examine the role their profession played in the Holocaust and challenges them to reflect upon their professional and personal responsibilities.
 Whether a new recruit or a unit commander, participants are encouraged to examine their profession in a new light, exploring the history of the Holocaust and its implications for law enforcement today.
-Program discussions focus on choice, individual responsibility, and maintaining core values.

 Health and Legal Professionals Program: Choices during the Holocaust